National Aeronautics and Space Administration

 Barry E. “Butch” Wilmore (Captain, U.S. NAVY)

-PERSONAL DATA: He is married to the former Miss Deanna Newport of Helenwood, Tennessee and he was raised in Mt.
+PERSONAL DATA: He is married to the former Miss Deanna Newport of Helenwood, Tennessee and they have two daughters.
+He was raised in Mt.
 Juliet, Tennessee where his parents Eugene and Faye Wilmore still reside.
 His brother Jack and family reside in Franklin, Tennessee.

-EDUCATION: M.S.
-Electrical Engineering, Tennessee Technological University (TTU).
-M.S.
-Aviation Systems, University of Tennessee.
-B.S.
-Electrical Engineering, TTU.
-Mt.
-Juliet High School, Mt.
-Juliet, TN.
+EDUCATION: Bachelor of Science and Master of Science in Electrical Engineering, Tennessee Technological University.
+Master of Science in Aviation Systems, University of Tennessee.
+Mount Juliet High School, Mount Juliet, Tennesee.

-SPECIAL HONORS: Navy Meritorious Service Medal, Air Medals (five), three with the Combat 'V' designation.
-Navy Commendation Medal (six), three of which also hold the Combat 'V' designation.
-Navy Achievement Medal (two) and numerous Unit decorations.
+SPECIAL HONORS: Navy Meritorious Service Medal, five Air Medals, three with Combat 'V' designation.
+Six Navy Commendation Medal, three of which also hold the Combat 'V' designation.
+Two Navy Achievement Medal and numerous unit decorations.
 Aviation Officer Candidate School (AOCS) “Distinguished Naval Graduate.”
 Initial Naval Flight Training “Commodores List with Distinction.”
-U.S. Atlantic Fleet “Light Attack Wing One - Pilot of the Year” (1991).
+United States Atlantic Fleet “Light Attack Wing One - Pilot of the Year” (1991).
 U.S. Atlantic Fleet "Strike Fighter Aviator of the Year" (1999).
 Recipient of the Strike Fighter Wing Atlantic “Scott Speicher Award” for Weapons Employment Excellence (1998).
-Tennessee Technological University “Sports Hall of Fame” Inductee for Football (2003).
+Tennessee Technological University “Sports Hall of Fame” Inductee for football (2003).
 Tennessee Technological University Outstanding Alumus and Engineer of Distinction (2010).
 Honorary Doctorate, Tennessee Technological University (2012).

 EXPERIENCE: Wilmore has accumulated more than 6800 flight hours and 663 carrier landings, all in tactical jet aircraft, and is a graduate of the United States Naval Test Pilot School (USNTPS).

 NASA EXPERIENCE: Selected as an astronaut by NASA in July 2000, Wilmore reported for training in August 2000.
-Following the completion of two years of training and evaluation, he was assigned technical duties representing the astronaut office on all propulsion systems issues including the space shuttle main engines, solid rocket motor, external tank, and also led the astronaut support team that traveled to the Kennedy Space Center, Florida, in support of launch and landing operations.
+Following the completion of two years of training and evaluation, he was assigned technical duties representing the Astronaut Office on all propulsion systems issues including the space shuttle main engines, solid rocket motor, external tank, and also led the astronaut support team that traveled to NASA’s Kennedy Space Center, Florida, in support of launch and landing operations.
 He completed his first flight as pilot on STS-129 and has logged more than 259 hours in space.

-SPACE FLIGHT EXPERIENCE: STS-129 (November 16 through Novemeber 29, 2009) was the 31st shuttle flight to the International Space Station.
-During the mission, the crew delivered two Express Logistics Carriers (ELC racks) to the space station, about 30,000 pounds of replacement parts for systems that provide power to the station, keep it from overheating and maintain proper orientation in space.
+SPACE FLIGHT EXPERIENCE: STS-129 (November 16 - 29, 2009) was the 31st shuttle flight to the International Space Station.
+During the mission, the crew delivered two Express Logistics Carrier (ELC racks) and about 30,000 pounds of replacement parts to maintain the station’s proper orientation in space.
 The mission also featured three spacewalks.
 The STS-129 mission was completed in 10 days, 19 hours, 16 minutes and 13 seconds, traveling 4.5 million miles in 171 orbits, and returned to Earth bringing back with them NASA astronaut, Nicole Stott, following her tour of duty aboard the station.

-In September of 2014, Captain Wilmore is scheduled to launch from Baikonur on Soyuz 40S to the International Space Station.
-Wilmore is scheduled to assume command of the station in November of 2014.
+In September of 2014, Wilmore is scheduled to launch from the Baikonur on Cosmodrome, Kazakstan Soyuz 40S to the International Space Station.
+Wilmore is scheduled to assume command of the station in November 2014.